 Openpath's reader communicates via RS-485 directly to the control panel and supports standards like Wiegand.

-Comparing that to the Kisi Reader Pro which has fully online firmware allows real time Over-The-Air (OTA) updates.
+The Kisi Reader Pro has fully online firmware allows real time Over-The-Air (OTA) updates.
 Beyond that all data coming from a Kisi reader will run through your firewall so you have absolute control should any anomalies appear.
 Check out Kisi's reader here.

-Openpath's Android App has about 500 downloads and a rating of 3.7. (last fetched October 19th)
+Openpath's Android App has over 5000 downloads and a rating of 2.8. (last fetched October 14th)

 Openpath iOS App and Android App:

-Comparing that to the Kisi application which has 10,000+ installs and a rating of 4.2.
-Both apps are built natively which means that all possibilities the respective hardware allows are leveraged.
+Comparing that to the Kisi application which has 50,000+ installs and a rating of 4.6.
+Both apps are built natively, which means they leverage all possibilities the respective hardware allows.

 If you use Kisi, limited connectivity (or not having internet) is not a problem — users can use the mobile app from their phones can even when they're offline!